Donor Eggs

-During this process, a woman known as the egg donor (who is typically between the ages of 21 and 30), voluntarily gives a small amount of her eggs (typically 5-20, see more below) to help individuals or couples facing difficulty conceiving with their own eggs or with lack of access to eggs.
+During the donor egg process, a woman known as an egg donor – typically between the ages of 21 and 30, voluntarily provides a small amount of her eggs (usually 5–20, see more below).
+Donor eggs are used to help individuals or couples who are unable to conceive with their own eggs or who do not have access to eggs.

 • Diminished Ovarian Reserve/Advanced Maternal Age

-Individuals experiencing reduced ovarian function or diminished ovarian reserve may turn to donor eggs when their own eggs are insufficient for successful conception.
+Individuals with reduced ovarian function or diminished ovarian reserve may turn to donor eggs when their own eggs are insufficient for successful conception.

 • Poor Egg Quality

-Individuals of all ages facing challenges related to poor egg quality, characterized by compromised viability and fertilization potential, often turn to donor eggs as a solution.
+Individuals of all ages experiencing poor egg quality, defined by reduced viability or fertilization potential, often consider donor eggs as a reliable solution.

 • Genetic Disorders

-Individuals carrying a hereditary genetic disorder may choose donor eggs to avoid passing on the genetic condition to their offspring.
+Individuals carrying hereditary genetic disorders may choose donor eggs to prevent the transmission of these conditions to their offspring.

 • Repeated IVF Failures

-Individuals or couples who have undergone multiple unsuccessful in vitro fertilization (IVF) attempts with the woman’s own eggs may consider using donor eggs to improve the chances of a successful pregnancy.
+Individuals or couples who have undergone multiple unsuccessful IVF cycles with their own eggs may pursue donor eggs to improve the likelihood of pregnancy.

 • Same-Sex Male Couples

-Same-sex male couples, where both partners contribute sperm, require donor eggs to facilitate the creation of embryos through in vitro fertilization (IVF) for gestational surrogacy.
+Male couples, where both partners contribute sperm, require donor eggs to create embryos through in vitro fertilization (IVF) for gestational surrogacy.

 • Premature Ovarian Failure

-Women diagnosed with premature ovarian failure, a condition where ovaries cease to function before the age of 40, often opt for donor eggs to overcome the challenges of infertility.
+Women diagnosed with premature ovarian failure – a condition in which the ovaries cease functioning before age 40 – often choose donor eggs to overcome infertility challenges.

-Donor eggs are used in the exact same way as with traditional IVF.
-In a laboratory, donor eggs are fertilized (frozen eggs are thawed first) and the resultant embryos are cultured.
-The embryo(s) are then placed inside the uterus of the intended mother (or, if applicable, a gestational carrier).
+Donor eggs are used in the same way as in traditional IVF.
+In the embryology laboratory, donor eggs are fertilized (frozen eggs are thawed first) and the resulting embryos are cultured.
+The embryo(s) are then transferred into the uterus of the intended mother or, when applicable, a gestational carrier.

 zygote 1

-In a fresh donor egg cycle, you select a donor from an agency and contract
+In a typical fresh donor egg cycle, intended parents select a donor through an agency and contract directly for all eggs produced during one month (a single ovarian stimulation cycle).

 Frame 37090

-The typical age of an egg donor is between 21 and 30 years old.
-Demographic information of egg donors customarily includes eye color, hair color, race and ethnicity as well as childhood and adult photos.
-The profile will also have her likes and interests, and a personal essay about their motivation to donate.
+Typical donor profiles include women between 21 and 30 years old.
+Information often includes eye and hair color, race and ethnicity, childhood and adult photos, personal interests, and a personal essay describing their motivation to donate.

 Frame 37059